Great Nicobar Island Development Project: Fauna

 The Great Nicobar project, located within 10 km radius ecologically sensitive zone near Galthea Bay, threatens rare fauna such as Leatherback sea turtle, salt water crocodile, Nicobar macaque.
+Like all islands in the region which have been isolated over geological time which have led to the evolution of numerous endemic species, several yet to be discovered and formally named.
+The "Great Nicobar crake" is an undescribed species of bird as of 2026 while the wolf snake Lycodon irwini was described only in 2025.
 While the MoEFCC proposed 3 conservation sites on Little Nicobar, Menchal Island and Meroe Island to mitigate risks, the Tribal Council of Campbell Bay opposes these sanctuaries, citing a lack of consultation and their long-standing coexistence with the island's wildlife.